onqtam/headjack/src/unsorted/tokenomics.md

 blockspace revenue is insufficient - forms of staking and ownership of the network are necessary to drive value to the token

-- value accrual of token - IDMs & interfaces required to stake the token depending on how many users depend on them?
+- value accrual of token - IDMs & applications required to stake the token depending on how many users depend on them?